 Bacteria are everywhere and can biodegrade (break down or feed on) most consumer products.
 Biodegradation can either cause the products to spoil or result in chemical changes that may be hazardous to the user.
 Microbiological contamination of cosmetics and personal care products during the manufacturing and production process is a common concern in the cosmetic industry.

 An aerobic plate count for bacteria will indicate the level of bacteria in a product and can sometimes be used to indicate the quality and spoilage level of a product.
-Obtaining an estimate of the number of bacteria in a cosmetic product can assist in evaluating the sanitary practices during manufacturing and processing as well as in determining possible sources of contamination.
+Obtaining an estimate of the number of bacteria in a cosmetic product can assist in evaluating sanitary practices during manufacturing and processing as well as determining possible sources of contamination.